SajjadAli54/reactjs/Lecture 11 - Mongodb/README.md

 Normally browsers do not allow CORS.

+How to use JWT and handle CORS?

 ```js
 app.get("/products/get", async (req, res) => {
   const products = await Product.find();
   res.json(products);
 });
 ```

+# Socket.io

+Two way communication
+Master(Client)-Slave(Server) Architecture in web

+Every request has TTL (Time-To-Live).
+Short Polling and Long Polling

+Pull Request and Push Request

+Client pulls the data request
+Server pushes the data.

+Client sends request, server responds normally!
+What is going on server, client does not know normally.

+SSE Server Sent Event: Data from Server to Client Flow

+# Design Patterns